Vebroll/bins/README.md

 # Important announcement:

 ## Bins aims to build on old ideas into a new age.
-Welcome to code name UO&COC&D or user ownership and control over content and data.

 # Bins